ucsb-seclab/dr_checker/README.md

 ```
 make V=1 O=out ARCH=arm64 > makeout.txt 2>&1
 ```
+Thats it.
+DR.CHECKER will take care from here.
 ### 3.2 Running DR.CHECKER analysis
 There are several steps to run DR.CHECKER analysis, all these steps are wrapped in a single script `helper_scripts/runner_scripts/run_all.py`
 How to run: